 Finally, before I end this mini-biography and opinion piece, I want to extend my sincere thanks and grateful appreciation to Jamii Corley of Southwest Cyberport here in Albuquerque for the substantial help she gave me in the construction of this website.
 Quite literally, I couldn’t have set it up without her.

-*If you’re confused about viruses, and what they are, just remember this: protozoa are small, and bacteria are even smaller, but viruses are smaller than both of them put together.
+*If you’re confused about viruses, and what they are, just remember: protozoa are small, and bacteria are even smaller, but viruses are smaller than both of them put together.
 (I don’t know who the first person was to say this; it wasn’t me.)
 My definition of a virologist is this: a virologist is a person who washes his hands before he goes to the bathroom.